Double Concerto (Lutosławski): Composition

+It has a duration of approximately 20 minutes.

 Reception

 Writing for the magazine Gramophone, the music critic Arnold Whittall opined, "The Double Concerto which Lutosławski composed for Heinz and Ursula Holliger is a fine example of his ability to use immediately accessible materials in imaginative and far from conventional ways, and there are few better instances of genuine comedy in 20th-century music than the concerto's finale, which perfectly complements the dirge-like atmosphere of the middle movement."